CourseReps/ECEN689-Fall2018/Tutorials/tutorial_features.md

 #### Feature Selection: ‘from many features to few that are useful’
 In any machine learning problem, some features are redundant (maybe because they are too noisy or they are correlated to other features), or sometimes some features are much more important than others and we need to discard less important features because of the overfitting problem.
 We always tend to remove the attributes that are irrelevant to the problem.
 For this we apply feature selection techniques.

-Feature selection can be done:
+Feature selection can be done in varous ways:
 ##### Manual Feature Selection:
 By observing the feature importance scores given by various algorithms like decision trees, etc.